tanselberkant/PCAT-/README.md

 # PCAT-
 Just a basic Photo Application that you can Add - Delete - Update Photo.
-It has cool Pagination as well
+It has a cool Pagination as well

 Here you can review the application https://pcatapp-tansel.herokuapp.com/